Empirical priors and posterior concentration in a piecewise polynomial sequence model: Empirical Bayes formulation

-which is particular well-suited for theoretical analysis; see Appendix~\ref{S:proofs}.
-This sort of {\em generalized Bayes posterior} has received considerable attention recently, e.g., \citet{grunwald.ommen.scaling}, \citet{miller.dunson.power}, \citet{holmes.walker.scaling}, \citet{syring.martin.scaling}, and \citet{bhat.pati.yang.fractional}, though not specifically for regularization purposes.
-One might ask if $\alpha=1$ is a valid choice, since this makes the above display look more like the familiar Bayesian update, but the answer is unclear.
-Likely, plugging in $\alpha=1$, would result in a posterior distribution with the desired theoretical properties, but this does not follow from the analysis presented here, which takes advantages of having $\alpha < 1$.
-This is not a shortcoming of our approach, we are actually able to improve upon the existing Bayesian rate results for this problem; see Remark~\ref{re:pas.rockova}.
-While it should be possible to prove results analogous to those in Section~\ref{S:rate} below for the $\alpha=1$ case, such an extension is of little practical consequence.
-Indeed, there is virtually no effect on numerical results since $\alpha$ can be arbitrarily close to 1,there can be no improvement to the theory since the rates in Theorem~\ref{thm:rate} are optimal, and, finally, the empirical Bayes posterior $\Pi^n$ in \eqref{eq:post0} is already derived by combining the likelihood with an empirical prior that is no more or less justifiable than that with $\alpha=1$.
+which is particularly well-suited for our theoretical analysis.
+This sort of {\em generalized Bayes posterior} has received considerable attention recently, e.g., \citet{grunwald2017inconsistency}, \citet{miller2019robust}, \citet{holmes2017assigning}, \citet{syring2019calibrating}, and \citet{bhattacharya2019bayesian}, though not specifically for the purpose of regularization.
+One might ask if $\alpha=1$ is a valid choice, since this makes the above display look more like the familiar Bayesian update, but the answer is unclear because our analysis here makes specific use of $\alpha < 1$.
+The reason we work with $\alpha < 1$ is for simplicity, but there is nothing to gain by including $\alpha=1$.
+In particular, we improve upon the existing Bayesian rate results for this problem (Remark~\ref{re:pas.rockova}), in some cases achieving optimal rates, and give new results on Bayesian structure learning.
+And even if the reader is uncomfortable with giving up a tiny portion of the likelihood, he/she can interpret $\Pi^n$ as the full likelihood combined with a data-dependent prior as in \eqref{eq:post0}, closer to traditional empirical Bayes.

+A practical benefit to the relative simplicity of our formulation is that the posterior distribution turns out to be not so complicated.
+Indeed, by combining \eqref{eq:prior_beta} and \eqref{eq:post0}, the posterior distribution $\Pi^n$ for $\theta$ is given by